IG-ESPORTS/tronsr-template/COMMUNITY_PLAN.md

 75% of TRX to be distributed to voters; TRX will be directly proportionate to the individual percentage of contributing votes.

-15% of TRX to be retained by IG; IG will be utilised to fund the Intergalactic Foundation.
+15% of TRX to be retained by IG; IGG will be utilised to fund the Intergalactic Foundation.

-10% of TRX to be retained by IG; IG will strictly be for operational expenses of the nodes.
+10% of TRX to be retained by IG; IGG will strictly be for operational expenses of the nodes.
 All surplus accumulated in a side pool for distribution to be decided by community voting.
 Use cases required for voting could include: community distribution; system upgrades, charity donations, community competitions.

 IG to distribute IGG at a rate of 100% for every TRX rewarded; IGG percentage will be reviewed on the first day of each month: 100 TRX received by a voter will result in a further 100 IGG distributed.